-Come join NER and your fellow riders for a weekend of team riding in 2017!
-All events finish in Portland, ME.
+Come join NER and your fellow riders for a weekend of team riding in 209!
+All events finish in Brattleboro, VT.

 Classic 24 Hour / 360+ kilometer team ride.
-Teams pick start date, time, and route to Portland.
+Teams of 3-5 bikes pick start date, time, and route to Brattleboro.
+Maximum stop time is 2 hours.

 - The RBA has final say in approving routes.
 Routes must be ridden as submitted.

-- Teams consist of 3-5 vehicles.
-A designated team leader is the single contact person for the entire team.
+- A designated team leader is the single contact person for the entire team.

 - Credit is only given to those finishing together.
-Failure for at least three vehicles to finish together result in no finishing credit for the entire team.
+Failure for at least three vehicles (Fleche) or 2 vehicles (Trace) to finish together result in no finishing credit for the entire team.

 - Riders must follow all traffic laws.
 While paceline style riding is allowed it is not required.